obin1/beam-simulation/README.md

 Link to Pluto repository: https://github.com/fonsp/Pluto.jl

-This is for a numerical analysis project at TU Berlin with Michael Karow, during summer semester 2020.
+This is a numerical analysis project at TU Berlin with Prof. Michael Karow during summer semester 2020.